snusmuric/zmk-config-souffle2/keymap-tools/README.md

 3. Update the YAML with the correct keyboard layout
 4. Create an SVG visualization

-All output files will be saved in this directory.
+Intermediate files will be stored in the `out` directory, and the final SVG will be placed in the root project folder.

 ## Manual Process